djouallah/Fabric_Notebooks_Demo/README.md

 # Light_ETL_Challenge
 extract data fom a csv. the number of columns is higher than what's in the header, filter a subset of data and export to Delta Lake
-I started with Duckdb and Polars, but I expect more engines like chdb, Raft etc
+I started with Duckdb , Polars and Pandas, but I expect more engines like chdb, Raft etc

 the script will download 60 files, around 4 GB uncompressed